tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 ## Forestry.io {#forestry}

 [Forestry.io](https://forestry.io/) is similar to CloudCannon in that it offers online hosting for Jekyll projects, but it also provides hosting for [Hugo](https://gohugo.io/) and for Git.
 Forestry's emphasis is on providing an online CMS interface for static site generators.
+The CMS interface gives you a WordPress-like GUI for seeing and managing your content.

 <a href="https://forestry.io/" class="noExtIcon"><img src="images/forestryio.png" /></a>

-The CMS interface gives you a WordPress-like GUI for seeing and managing your content.
-The idea is that most static site generators ostracize less technical users by forcing them into the code.
+The idea behind the CMS interface is that most static site generators ostracize less technical users by forcing them into the code.
 (For example, when I write a post in Jekyll, usually others who look over my shoulder think I'm actually programming, even though I'm just writing posts in Markdown.)
 The CMS removes this by making the experience much more user friendly to non-technical people while also still leveraging the openness and flexibility of the static site generator platform.

-Unlike CloudCannon, Forestry also offers an on-premise enterprise installation so you can host and manage the entire platform behind your company's firewall.
+[CloudCannon](pubapis_hosting_and_deployment.html#cloudcannon) could also be considered a headless CMS, but I chose to categorize it in the hosting and deployment solutions because it has less of an emphasis on authoring in its GUI.
+Forestry.io (unlike CloudCannon) also offers an on-premise enterprise installation so you can host and manage the entire platform behind your company's firewall.

 ## Netlify CMS {#netlifycms}

 [Netlify CMS](https://www.netlifycms.org/) is similar to Forestry in its offering of a content management system for static site generators.
 But rather than limiting the static site generators you can use, it provides a more open platform wrapper (built with React but using Git to manage the content) that integrates with any static site generator.

 One of Netlify CMS's key advantages is in simplifying the content development experience for less technical users.
 But you can also standardize your authoring through the interface.
 Netlify CMS lets you map the custom fields in your theme to a GUI template, as shown in the image below.
 This reduces the chance that authors might use the wrong frontmatter tag in their pages (for example, `intro_blurb` or `IntroBlurb` or `introBlurb`) and instead just provides a box for this.
+Here's a sample interface:

 <figure><a href="https://www.netlifycms.org/" class="noExtIcon"><img src="images/netlifycms.png" style="border: 1px solid #dedede;"/></a><figcaption>Netlify lets you create a user interface for your custom fields.</figcaption></figure>